-4. Medical LWOP Employees meeting the worked time and service requirements are eligible to apply for LWOP for the employee’s own medical or health reasons or that of an employee’s family member in compliance with SFCC’s Family and Medical Leave Act Policy 4-15.
+4. Medical LWOP employees meeting the worked time and service requirements are eligible to apply for LWOP for the employee’s own medical or health reasons or that of an employee’s family member in compliance with Policy 4-15 Family and Medical Leave Act.
 Employees who are eligible for Family Medical Leave must apply for Family Medical Leave, not LWOP, for medical or health reasons.

 5. Professional Development LWOP.
 Regular status employees with three or more years of service are eligible to apply for Leave without Pay for professional development reasons.

 a.
 Leave without pay for a professional development reason is not granted to employees who want to accept a temporary teaching or administrative position at another institution or agency.

 b.
 A 12-month maximum period may be granted for travel, study, obtaining an advanced degree or other endeavors that contribute to improve professional competence.

 6. Personal LWOP employees may be granted any other personal request for leave without pay at the discretion of the President.

 C. Reinstatement from LWOP